Some EMU faculty have had success using a combination of the following types of materials in lieu of a traditional textbook:

 2.)
 If the library doesn't own the book, it's possible to place a personal copy on Reserves. (see print/media reserves)

 3.)
-If you want the book on Reserves for subsequent semesters, you must resubmit the electronic form (link below).
+If you want the book on Reserves for subsequent semesters, you may need to notify Circulation staff or resubmit the Reserves form.

 Academic Freedom